Joiner Mover Leaver Controls: The IT Governance Gap That Creates Hidden Risk

 What Goes Wrong Without JML Controls

 When Joiner Mover Leaver governance is missing, four predictable problems appear.
+We see these common problems regularly when first taking over an account from either an IT team-member or another iT firm:

 1. Orphaned Accounts